AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] A pawn can send an attack to any active grid in his battle grid (see above) within the following durations (seconds) : [-30, -15, -10, -8,-4, -2,-1, feigned, 0, 1, 2, 4, 8, 10, 15, 30]s
 - [ ] Even during long NPC movesets Lance can always inflict damage iff skilled; there are no unblockable movesets
-- [ 1 Allow Lance and other PCs smooth skip or abort combat animatlons aid combat for improved gameplay and anticipating PCs
+- [ ] Allow Lance and other PCs smooth skip or abort combat animatlons aid combat for improved gameplay and anticipating PCs
 - [ ] To Lance, striking him to the ground, "where are you from, Grifter?", Shinoba
-- [ ] Lance must escape from a trick-knot
-[i People enjoy the emotional expression games give, through gameplay.
+- [ ] Lance must escape from a trick-knot- [ ] People enjoy the emotional expression games give, through gameplay.
 Focus on giving individual emotional expression to players
 - [ ] Specially placed NPCs/Actors have concurrent embedded story goals, which you can participate (eg a drug smuggler's goal to use the ongoing conflict to build his Everlast empire; construct a vacation home; bulld a beach shelter ) and progress it to Its completion or free-roam the entire map in a way that interests you
-- [ J Apply experimental textures to all primary shapes (circle, sphere, plane, square, etc) to quickly find artifacts and other rendering issues
+- [ ] Apply experimental textures to all primary shapes (circle, sphere, plane, square, etc) to quickly find artifacts and other rendering issues
-- [ J Star Wars Biomes (REFERENCE)
+- [ ] Star Wars Biomes (REFERENCE)
-- [ I research velociraptor (sounds) Jurassic Park (Bar-Hades) (REFERENCE)
+- [ ] research velociraptor (sounds) Jurassic Park (Bar-Hades) (REFERENCE)
 - [ ] Embed a game trailer into the start menu (main landing page)
 - [ ] Lance begins the Journey feeble and weak, but progressively grows stronger and formidable
 - [ Assassin's Creed (REFERENCE) Character Animation
-- [ J Lance discovers stray twin pups!
+- [ ] Lance discovers stray twin pups!
 Being more fond of animals then people, he names her Tulip & Roz.
 He takes them in and trains them as his own Into flerce and loyal combat dogs - (The Sabre) Tulip & Roz Rhovonidin
-- [ J Chilean National Parks (REFERENCE) Geography
+- [ ] Chilean National Parks (REFERENCE) Geography
-- [ J Lance uses glue-techniques (eg block, duck, dash, shove) until experienced enough to level-up (technique gained through gameplay hours);
+- [ ] Lance uses glue-techniques (eg block, duck, dash, shove) until experienced enough to level-up (technique gained through gameplay hours);
 situational combat is the way he unlocks experience
-- [ J Once leveled-up, Lance must perfect his attack timing for optimal situational combat results
+- [ ] Once leveled-up, Lance must perfect his attack timing for optimal situational combat results
 - [ ] Update game content via download, as the player progresses and or new patches or DLC become available
 - [ ] Use Vibration + Visual + Audio feedback to indicate combo completion
-- [ J "Parallel Random Number Generation, as Easy as 1-2-3", John K Salmon (REFERENCE)
+- [ ] "Parallel Random Number Generation, as Easy as 1-2-3", John K Salmon (REFERENCE)
-- [ J "A Very Fast Parallel Random Permutation Algorithm®, Axel Bacher (REFERENCE)
+- [ ] "A Very Fast Parallel Random Permutation Algorithm®, Axel Bacher (REFERENCE)
 - [ ] The Action (Combat) Toggle (le Threat Presence Meter), and when to employ it, is used to drive the story, however the choice and its outcomes are left up to the player (eg. the Active Threat meter for Dr. Meade)
-- [ J Perhaps add an accessible content pane or drawer to the bottom of the screen, instead of an Inventory Menu or Pause Screen
+- [ ] Perhaps add an accessible content pane or drawer to the bottom of the screen, instead of an Inventory Menu or Pause Screen
--[1 Lance has a shield to deflect phasor rounds, or perhaps an EMP mid story disables these weapons in certain areas of the map
+- [ ] Lance has a shield to deflect phasor rounds, or perhaps an EMP mid story disables these weapons in certain areas of the map
--[ ] Characters remove their headgear for cutscenes and other drama-based actions -[J Lance equips appropriate items from his environment, in lieu of a designated inventory assignment
+- [ ] Characters remove their headgear for cutscenes and other drama-based actions
+- [ ] Lance equips appropriate items from his environment, in lieu of a designated inventory assignment
 - [ ] There are no combat-defense keybindings in the game, which allow Lance to defend himself:
 Even well-timed offensive manuevers would cause Lance to receive damage, resulting in a race of the last to hit bottom.
-Thus It was decided this style of play would be detrimental to overall gameplay, and thus Lance was given 99% perfect idle defensel, -[ ] Allow Lance to focus on well-timed attacks (XI meter) while only being punished for poor timing.
+Thus It was decided this style of play would be detrimental to overall gameplay, and thus Lance was given 99% perfect idle defensel,
+- [ ] Allow Lance to focus on well-timed attacks (XI meter) while only being punished for poor timing.
-- [ J Automatic Combat Mode ( Toggle/Situational )
+- [ ] Automatic Combat Mode ( Toggle/Situational )
-- [ J OTOY Octane Render - Meshlets SSD Streaming (le its Nanite for Octane GPU Rendering) [ ] SOUND SYNTHESIS TOOLS: Most sound waves display periodic harmonic constituents across its spectrum, which can be replicated using software.
+- [ ] OTOY Octane Render - Meshlets SSD Streaming (le its Nanite for Octane GPU Rendering)
+- [ ] SOUND SYNTHESIS TOOLS: Most sound waves display periodic harmonic constituents across its spectrum, which can be replicated using software.
 The correct space-time placement of these pectral components Is a keystone for life-like reproduction.
-[ ] Mennethica Theme - Inexpressible by Ben Botkin, Berlin Con Sordino Strings - Orchestraltools.com
+- [ ] Mennethica Theme - Inexpressible by Ben Botkin, Berlin Con Sordino Strings - Orchestraltools.com
-[J 8ar-Hades Theme - Miraeth by Alex Lany, Berlin Con Sordino Strings - Orchestraltools.Com
+- [ ] 8ar-Hades Theme - Miraeth by Alex Lany, Berlin Con Sordino Strings - Orchestraltools.Com
 - [ ] Unnamed Theme - 00:22:00 orchestraltools, Berlin: A Capitol Announcement - youtube
 - [ ] Outsource bug & vulnerability testing
 - [ ] The Shard arrows are rugged and massive, with the thickness of a broom handle or fighting bo
 - [ ] Microsoft Project Acoustlcs UES plugin requires an Azure rebake only when there Is a mesh material or mesh material location change
-- [ J Fully Integrate cutscenes so they can play out exactly where the character is standing, when he/she is not engaged in a preclusive action, such as combat, and is idle.
+- [ ] Fully Integrate cutscenes so they can play out exactly where the character is standing, when he/she is not engaged in a preclusive action, such as combat, and is idle.
 - ( ] Put editable values Into a data table (data structure), for easy editing instead of searching blueprints for these static values
 - [ ] Good story design should open more story-telling opportunity, as opposed to rehashing arenas of limited scope ( Star Trek vs Star Wars )
-- [ J Download and Intall NVIDIA Relfex plugin for UnrealEngine ( Syncs CPU GPU and Monitor to Reduce Latency and boost frame rates )
+- [ ] Download and Intall NVIDIA Relfex plugin for UnrealEngine ( Syncs CPU GPU and Monitor to Reduce Latency and boost frame rates )
 - [ ] Shard arrow trajectories can arc, bend, and curve
 - [ ] Bar-Hades fire jets generate light, heat waves, smoke, chromatic aberration, sparks, cinder, ash, sound, and pressure (shockwaves)
-- [ I Bar-Hades fire quick elongated jetstream whose endpoint is all-consuming
+- [ ] Bar-Hades fire quick elongated jetstream whose endpoint is all-consuming
-- [ ¡ Use a state-machine to programmicly orchestrate the soundtrack's dynamics and chord progressions
+- [ ] Use a state-machine to programmicly orchestrate the soundtrack's dynamics and chord progressions
 - [ ] Synchronize minor sounds & effects with visual cues for deeper immersion
 - [ ] Attempting to upload a character Into Mixamo automatically generates an IK rig
-- [ J During battle, striking down a youngling, instead of deflecting or kicking them away, brings the ire of its stronger kin (eg "Papal", "Dare you to strike down a youngling boy?!" ) r 1 The abilities the player unlocks, with characters other than lance
+- [ ] During battle, striking down a youngling, instead of deflecting or kicking them away, brings the ire of its stronger kin (eg "Papal", "Dare you to strike down a youngling boy?!" ) r 1 The abilities the player unlocks, with characters other than lance
-- [ J Chi-Meter not visible in (Advanced) Campaign Mode, by default
+- [ ] Chi-Meter not visible in (Advanced) Campaign Mode, by default
 - [ ] Quick Prototype the Battle Scheduler(s) in JavaScript, for later performance translation down to assembler
-- [ J The Rhovonidin screenplay should serve as a verified optimized, walkthrough [ J Each biome has atleast one breathtaking view, giving Lance an overview of the land, along with The Walled Metropolis City, an appropriate distance away
+- [ ] The Rhovonidin screenplay should serve as a verified optimized, walkthrough
+- [ ] Each biome has atleast one breathtaking view, giving Lance an overview of the land, along with The Walled Metropolis City, an appropriate distance away
-[ ] Keep combat animations faithful to typical human movements (eg no Jerky animations of Agrippa hurling fifteen spears, while only three feet off the ground!)
+- [ ] Keep combat animations faithful to typical human movements (eg no Jerky animations of Agrippa hurling fifteen spears, while only three feet off the ground!)
 - [ ] During congested live-action combat, bullet-time engages
 - [ ] Include an onscreen Combo counter to earn bonus XP
 - [ ] UE Blueprints Sequence node, reduce trace clutter